 No alignment of interest

-On some platforms you have additional risk toward the loan originator.
+On some platforms, you have additional risk toward the loan originator.
 How is this possible?
-One of the biggest European platforms is basically just a “broker” and provide investments into loan originators from all over world.
+One of the biggest European platforms is basically just a “broker” and provides investments into loan originators from all over the world.
 That means you have two platform risks.
 If the loan originator goes belly up, you will face losses as if the platform itself went bankrupt.

 Platform risk is for real.
-At least three UK platforms is either gone bankrupt or winding down voluntarily.
+At least three UK platforms have either gone bankrupt or winding down voluntarily.
 The platforms will consolidate and just a few will survive as independent platforms.

-Crowdfunding means investing in assets which is very hard to dispose.
-If you for example invest in a consumer loan with five years payback time, you have to wait for the loan to mature or to sell on the secondary market.
-Several platforms have secondary markets, but I would not count on that to be very liquid unless you sell at a discount (loss).
+Crowdfunding means investing in assets that are very hard to dispose of.
+If you for example invest in a consumer loan with five years of payback time, you have to wait for the loan to mature or to sell on the secondary market.
+Several platforms have secondary markets, but they are illiquid unless you sell at a discount (loss).
 You are basically stuck for five years waiting for the borrower to pay back the principal.

 Lending is a commodity and is highly competitive.
 Managers need to be prudent, and business cycles last for many years, perhaps making managers blind for the risk.
-There is strong reason to be skeptical toward a new business like p2p lending because it attracts many “fortune seekers”.
+There is a strong reason to be skeptical about a new business like p2p lending because it attracts many “fortune seekers”.

 Security risk (LTV risk)

 In asset-backed lending you put your trust in the valuer.
 Real estate is a very fragmented market where each property is unique and valuation is sometimes very difficult to estimate, especially when the loan is aimed at developing a property.
 Even worse, without a strong surveyor with a mandate from the platform, there is no guarantee that the funds will be spent according to the plan.
 In addition, there is a huge risk in lack of proper due diligence by the platform as the interests of the platform and the investor/lender are not aligned.